-[The railroad further denies that (any of alleged injuries) (the death) and damage resulted, in whole or in part, from any violation of the Act.]
+[The railroad further denies that any violation of the Act caused, or contributed to cause (any of the alleged injuries) (the death).]

 [The railroad further denies that the plaintiff was injured or sustained damages (to the extent claimed).]

 This instruction is new.
 The former Safety Appliance Act instructions did not include an issues instruction.